Written by Divinity Nutra, Updated on February 25, 2023

 2) Reduces Chronic Inflammation

 Inflammation is the body’s immune system responding to irritants or threats.
 Inflamed areas often swell up, turn red, or become painful.
 While this is a healthy and normal bodily reaction, sometimes the immune system goes awry.
-If inflammation becomes chronic, it can lead to significant health problems.
+If inflammation becomes chronic, it can lead to significant health problems if you don’t know how to reduce inflammation.

 Many trials have demonstrated curcumin’s anti-inflammatory properties through its inhibition of key inflammatory markers in the body.
 Turmeric’s antioxidant activity also helps reduce oxidative stress, a process linked to low-grade inflammation.